-The FDA regulates drugs under the Federal Food, Drug, and Cosmetic Act ("FDCA") and its implementing regulations, and biologics under the FDCA and the Public Health Service Act ("PHSA") and its implementing regulations.
+The FDA regulates drugs under the Federal Food, Drug, and Cosmetic Act (FDCA) and its implementing regulations, and biologics under the FDCA and the Public Health Service Act (PHSA) and its implementing regulations.
 FDA approval is required before any new unapproved drug or biologic or dosage form, including a new use of a previously approved drug, can be marketed in the U.S. Drugs and biologics are also subject to other federal, state, and local statutes and regulations.
 If we fail to comply with applicable FDA or other requirements at any time during the product development process, clinical testing, approval process or after approval, we may become subject to administrative or judicial sanctions.
 These sanctions could include the FDA's refusal to approve pending applications, license suspension or revocation, withdrawal of an approval, untitled or warning letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, civil penalties or criminal prosecution.
 Any FDA enforcement action could have a material adverse effect on us.

-The process required by the FDA before product candidates may be marketed in the United States generally involves the following:
+The process required by the FDA before product candidates may be marketed in the U.S. generally involves the following:

-- completion of extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with the Good Laboratory Practices ("GLP") regulations; - submission to the FDA of an IND which must become effective before human clinical trials may begin and must be updated annually; - approval by an independent institutional review board ("IRB") or ethics committee representing each clinical site before each clinical trial may be initiated; - performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the product candidate for each proposed indication; - completion of manufacturing scale up and stability studies, all performed in accordance with the Good Manufacturing Practices "GMP" regulations; - preparation of and submission to the FDA of a biologics license application ("BLA") or a new drug application, or NDA, after completion of all pivotal clinical trials; - potential review of the product application by an FDA advisory committee, where appropriate and if applicable; - a determination by the FDA within 60 days of its receipt of a BLA or NDA to file the application for review; - satisfactory completion of a FDA pre-approval inspection of the manufacturing facilities where the proposed product is produced to assess compliance with current Good Manufacturing Practices ("cGMP") regulations; - potential FDA audit of the clinical trial sites that generated the data in support of the BLA or NDA; and - FDA review and approval of a BLA or NDA prior to any commercial marketing or sale of the product.
+- completion of extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with the Good Laboratory Practices (GLP) regulations; - submission to the FDA of an investigational new drug application (IND) which must become effective before human clinical trials may begin and must be updated annually; - approval by an independent institutional review board (IRB) or ethics committee representing each clinical site before each clinical trial may be initiated: - indication;

+performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the product candidate for each proposed

+- preparation of and submission to the FDA of a biologics license application (BLA) or a new drug application, or NDA, after completion of all pivotal clinical trials; - potential review of the product application by a FDA advisory committee, where appropriate and if applicable; - a determination by the FDA within 60 days of its receipt of a BLA or NDA to file the application for review; - satisfactory completion of a FDA pre-approval inspection of the manufacturing facilities where the proposed product is produced to assess compliance with current Good Manufacturing Practices (cGMP) regulations; - potential FDA audit of the clinical trial sites that generated the data in support of the BLA or NDA; and - FDA review and approval of a BLA or NDA prior to any commercial marketing or sale of the product.